Egamer512/csc215/CPM2/ch11notes.md

 * The output format like the Intel HEX format allows transmission of code between computers and includes error checking through CHECKSUMS!

+To use ED, go make sure you are in the A> and type **ED FILENAME.TYPE**

+Entering the command **I** will let you get into INSERT MODE --> You can type stuff in the Editor

+Entering the command **B** will let you go back to to the beginning of the file where you edited

+Enter **D** to delete one character